La Rioja Spain Travel Guide

 Summer heat can affect outdoor vineyard visits.
 Low season might see reduced tour frequency.

 Spring (April-May) and Autumn (September-October) have the most comfortable temperatures for physical activity.
-The scenery is often at its best.
+The natural beauty is usually at its best.

 Neither too hot nor too cold, with landscapes in spring and fall.